 Any of these symptoms, or any other that suggests TB, initiate research, requesting specific tests, depending on the symptoms and / or affected organ:

-✓ chest radiography, where ✓ rapid molecular test for tuberculosis (TB-TRM) 6: DNA molecular method that detects Mtb complex and rifampicin resistant strains by polymerase chain reaction (PCR) in real time.
-Demand only 01 sputum samples and about two hours to result.
-Since the test identifies genetic material from living or dead bacilli, is not indicated for follow-up treatment of TB and to diagnose or treatment cases (relapses and returns after default).
-Indications: • primarily for the diagnosis of pulmonary TB and larynx in breathing materials: sputum, induced sputum, washed alveolar bronco, tracheal secretions. • in patients with suspected failure of the basic scheme for early identification of rifampicin resistance. • in cases of retreatment for rifampicin resistance screening. • it can be used for diagnosis of some extrapulmonary forms: CSF, lymph nodes and other tissues material in special laboratories and through specific preparation techniques.
-Notes: • concurrently with the TRM request, you must also request culture, identification and susceptibility testing for other drugs, both new cases of TB and to
+✓ X-ray molecular test for TB (TRM-TB) 6: molecular method that detects DNA from the Mtb complex and resistant strains of rifampicin by the real-time polymerase chain reaction (PCR) technique.
+It only requires 01 sputum samples and about two hours for result.
+As the test identifies genetic material from living or dead bacilli, it is not indicated for follow-up of TB treatment or for the diagnosis of retreatment cases (relapses and re-admissions after abandonment).
+Indications: • primarily for the diagnosis of pulmonary and laryngeal TB, in respiratory materials: sputum, induced sputum, bronchoalveolar lavage, tracheal secretion. • in patients with suspected failure of the basic regimen, for the early identification of resistance to rifampicin. • in cases of retreatment, for screening for resistance to rifampicin. • can be used for the diagnosis of some extrapulmonary forms in: cerebrospinal fluid, lymph node material and other tissues, in special laboratories and through specific techniques of preparation.
+Observations: • Concomitantly with the MRT request, culture, identification and sensitivity testing should also be requested for other drugs, both for new TB cases and for

-Retreatment for any form of tuberculosis. ✓ For blood samples and those from punctures and biopsies - and if it was not done TRM-TB - request smear (if indicated), culture for mycobacteria, identification and sensitivity testing ✓ Other imaging tests (ultrasound, CT computed), depending on each case. ✓ Anatomopathologic
+Retreatments, for any form of tuberculosis. ✓ For blood samples and those from punctures and biopsies - and if TRM-TB has not been done - request smear microscopy (when indicated), culture for microbacteria, identification and sensitivity test ✓ Other imaging tests (ultrasonography, tomography computerized), depending on each case. ✓ Anatomopathological

-INFECTION SCREENING LATENT TUBERCULOSIS IN PVH: WHY, WHEN, WHERE AND HOW TO DO IT WHY: the treatment of LTBI reduces the risk of active TB.
-When: for all asymptomatic patients ✓ At the beginning of follow-up, ✓ ✓ In immune reconstitution and annually for those with negative tuberculin skin test and no previous treatment for LTBI or active TB.
-WHERE: for medical consultation HOW DO IT: ✓ Make sure that the patient is asymptomatic. ✓ Request: chest X-ray and tuberculin test with purified protein derivative (PPD) as initial screening tests, noting that:
+TRAINING OF LATENT TUBERCULOSIS INFECTION IN HVP: WHY, WHEN, WHERE AND HOW DO IT DO IT: Treatment of ILTB decreases the risk of active TB.
+WHEN: for all asymptomatic patients ✓ At the beginning of follow-up, ✓ On immunological reconstitution and ✓ Annually, for patients with negative tuberculin test and no previous treatment for ILTB or active TB.
+WHERE: in medical consultations HOW TO DO IT: ✓ Make sure the patient is asymptomatic. ✓ Request: Chest X-ray and purified protein derivative tuberculin test (PPD) as initial screening tests, noting that:

-- the CD4 count is low, PPD below 5mm (non-reactive) should be repeated when the immune recovery • to any CD4 count PPD nonreactive must be repeated each year • if the current PPD or previous ≥ 5mm, there is no need repeat this test; continuing to conduct treatment LTBI ✓ When available, interferon-gamma release assay (IGRA) can replace the PPD.
+- if CDXUMUMX count is low, PPD below 4mm (non-reactor) should be repeated upon immunological recovery • with any count of CD5, PPD non-reactor should be repeated annually • if PPD current or previous ≥ 4mm, no need for if you repeat this test; continue treatment for ILTB treatment ✓ When available, the interferon-gamma release (IGRA) test may replace PPD.

 INFECTION TREATMENT OF LATENT TUBERCULOSIS Only after being ruled out active TB should be instituted treatment for LTBI.
 Treatment of LTBI is no urgency, and until there is clinical and laboratory data to ensure that the patient is not ill with active TB, you should not start treatment of LTBI.
 Therefore, note that:

-- normal chest radiography E: • PPD ≥ 5mm OR; • household or institutional contacts of smear positive patients, regardless of PPD; OR • PPD <5mm with documentary record of having had PPD ≥ 5mm and not subjected to the treatment of active or latent TB at the time.
-2. Chest radiography with presence of radiological scar TB without previous treatment for TB (remote possibility of active TB through sputum tests, radiographs and, if necessary, computed tomography), regardless of the outcome of the PPD.
+- Normal chest X-ray E: • PPD ≥ 5mm OR; • intradomiciliary or institutional contacts of bacilliferous patients, regardless of PPD; OR • PPD <5mm with documentary record of having had PPD ≥ 5mm and not undergone active or latent TB treatment at the time.
+2. Chest X-ray with presence of radiological scar of TB, without previous treatment for TB (apart from the possibility of active TB by means of sputum exams, previous radiographs and, if necessary, computed tomography of the chest), independently of the PPD result.

 Having met the criteria above, starting 10mg isoniazid / kg day, the maximum dose 300mg / day for the 6 9 months. complete are considered the treatments with 180 taken over 09 270 months or taken over 12 months.